Socially Responsible Newsvendor

 Date Written: March 16, 2021

-We consider a socially responsible firm that complies with the regulation of a government or regulatory body and concerns its profit as well as consumer surplus, following the preference of pro-social executives, consumer activists, activist shareholders, or a government shareholder.
-Specifically, we study the decisions faced by a risk-neutral newsvendor whose objective is modeled as a weighted average of the expected profit and consumer surplus, with the weight on the consumer surplus referred to as Corporate Social Responsibility (CSR) level.
-Therefore, the model includes the pure profit-maximizing and non-profit scenarios as two extreme cases.
+We consider a socially responsible firm that is concerned with its profit as well as consumer surplus, following the preference of pro-social executives, consumer activists, activist shareholders, or a government shareholder.
+Specifically, we study the decisions faced by a newsvendor whose objective is modeled as a weighted average of the expected profit and consumer surplus, with the weight on consumer surplus referred to as the corporate social responsibility (CSR) level.
+Our model includes the pure profit-maximizing and non-profit firms as two extreme cases.
 We study the firm's optimal inventory decision in the base model and the optimal joint price and inventory decisions in an extension.
-Our results show that the socially conscious executives (resp., the government as a shareholder) would face less resistance from the firm's general shareholders (resp., the firm) when imposing a lower CSR level, with which it enjoys more significant improvement in boosting consumer surplus at the cost of a marginal profit loss by the firm, in both relative and absolute terms.
+Our results show that the socially conscious executives (resp., the government as a shareholder) would face less resistance from the firm's general shareholders (resp., the firm) when imposing a lower CSR level, yet with which it enjoys a more significant improvement in boosting consumer surplus at the cost of a marginal profit loss by the firm, in both relative and absolute terms.
 We also provide demand-distribution-free guarantees on the performance of enduring profit loss in exchange for consumer surplus achieved by a CSR level.
-Moreover, we show that the same level of demand variability has a less negative impact on the firm's objective when its CSR level is higher; under normal demand, with a little CSR, such a negative impact has a larger reduction for a product with a higher coefficient of variation or a lower critical ratio of the product.
-Our numerical results based on an influenza vaccine, Afluria Quadrivalent, demonstrate that a CSR level of 10% enables firms to improve consumer surplus by 17.8% (of the maximum possible improvement) only at the expense of a profit loss of 1.2% (of the maximum possible loss) for a typical demand's coefficient of variation level of $0.4$.
+Moreover, we show that the same level of demand variability has a less negative impact on the firm's objective when its CSR level is higher; under normal demand, with a little CSR, such a negative impact has a larger reduction for a product with a higher coefficient of variation or a lower critical ratio.
+Finally, one of our numerical studies using practical data demonstrates that for an influenza vaccine of Afluria Quadrivalent, a CSR level of 10\% enables the firm to improve consumer surplus by 17.8\% (of the maximum improvement) at the expense of a profit loss of only 1.2\% (of the maximum loss) for a typical demand's coefficient of variation level of $0.4$.
 Our results imply and quantify the managerial insight that a little CSR can go a long way, which holds robustly in a variety of forms and senses for the newsvendor setting.

 Suggested Citation: Suggested Citation